masumsoft/express-cassandra/README.md

 //the new schema.
 Setting this to false will send an error message
 //in callback instead for any model attribute changes.
 //
-//If dontCreateKeyspace=true, then it won't be checked whether the
+//If createKeyspace=false, then it won't be checked whether the
 //specified keyspace exists and, if not, it won't get created
 // automatically.
 models.setDirectory( __dirname + '/models').bind(